lottmarcos/al_practiceHTMLCSS/README.md

 ## Style Guide

-All ofthe stylization that was used in the project.
+All ofthe stylization that was used in the project are located at Figma.

 [Project at Figma.](https://www.figma.com/file/tFDVyNuKhrT2G03k2dCstW/Alura-Plus---Layout?node-id=1%3A77)